johannesstroebele91/React-Library/2_basics/props/props-child-to-parent.md

 # 2) Example uncontrolled components

+TODO might needs fixing, revise later

+Means the component does not controll the state
-Means that the respective value that should be passed and changes to it
+- and therefore the respective value
+- that should are needed in the child component
 - are handeled in the child
 - NOT the parent component